Phone: Main Office: 651.293-8675 Classroom: 651.744-4429

-Thank you for allowing us to work with you and your child as we continue to be lifelong learners and future leaders.
+Thank you for allowing us to work with you and your child as we continue to be lifelong learners.

 Class requirements for homework and practice:

 · Students should read independently at least 30 minutes per day, and increase as the time continues.

 They may read fiction, non-fiction, newspapers, magazines, as long as they are meeting new words and being inspired to think.

 · Fourth graders should be confident and automatic in their addition, subtraction, multiplication and division basic facts.

 Students have access to internet apps which allows students to be able to work on skills outside of school on a device with internet access.

 Distance Learning 2.0 in Fall 2020

 Each student is required to daily mark themselves "present" as a learner in CAMPUS.
 Directions to be added here before first day of school.